dreamfarer/ark-survival-ascended-server/README.md

 # Set Up Google Cloud Compute Engine

-In this section, we are going to create a new Google Cloud Compute Engine project, add a VM instance and setup [frp](https://github.com/fatedier/frp).
+In this section, you are going to create a new Google Cloud Compute Engine project, add a VM instance and setup [frp](https://github.com/fatedier/frp).

 ### 1 | Create a New Google Cloud Project